qlik-oss/dist-flow/charts/boxplot/README.md

 ### Percentile-based

 This preset is defined with the box start and end points representing the first and third quartiles, and the center line representing the median, but the whisker length is adjusted by setting a percentile based whisker position.
 The example is using 5th/95th percentile.
+Setting `mode` in `calculations` to `fractiles` and `fractiles` in `parameters` to `0.05`.

 <!--![image info](./assets/sn-boxplot-chart-fractiles.png)-->